 EAA Board and Administration

 The EAA Board is the highest decision-making authority.
 It sets all major strategies and policies for the EAA, including its work plan and budget, and guides and monitors the performance and activities of the Administration.
 All Board Members are appointed by the Chief Executive of the HKSAR.
-The Board consists of members from various sectors of the community, including the estate agency sector and the Transport and Housing Bureau.
+The Board consists of members from various sectors of the community, including the estate agency sector and the Housing Bureau.

 There are five standing committees to oversee various aspects of the EAA work.
 The Board may also from time to time set up panels and work groups to deal with specific issues and may appoint to the committees, panels or work groups, other persons (Board-appointed Members) who are not members of the EAA Board.

 To maintain public confidence in the integrity of Board Members and the impartiality of their advice, the EAA adopts a two-tier reporting system.
 Board Members and Board-appointed Members are required not only to register their interests with the EAA upon their appointment to membership and annually thereafter, but also to declare their interests at all EAA meetings in any subject / matter under consideration by the EAA, and any conflict of interest or any potential conflict of interest they may have with the EAA.
 The register of Members’ and Board-appointed Members’ interests is available for public inspection upon request.

 Regarding the interests related to land and property, all EAA Board members and Board-appointed members are required to declare any such beneficial interests they have in Hong Kong or overseas, without disclosing details of the addresses of such land or property.
 Registrable interest includes land or property owned by a Member in his/ her own name, or held indirectly through another company or person.
 It also includes land or property which a Member has a right over its disposition or has any pecuniary interest deriving from it.
 All managerial officers of the EAA Administration also adopt a similar requirement in declaring their interests.